Bernie's healthy spinach dip can be made in a jiffy.

-If you were to buy a dip like this in the supermarket, you can be sure that food scientists would add preservatives, it just will not keep, antioxidants and flavour enhancers; once they have made it in a factory, bottled it, and it has been some months on the shelf and in your refrigerator, you can be sure it won't taste a patch as good as Bernie's healthy spinach dip.
+If you were to buy a dip like this in the supermarket, you can be sure that food scientists would add preservatives, it just will not keep, antioxidants and flavour enhancers; once they have made it in a factory, bottled it, and it has been some months on the shelf and in your refrigerator, you can be sure it won't taste a patch as good as Bernie's spinach dip.

 Make just enough for a couple meals; it does not keep, of course.
 In short, taking good care of ourselves and our possessions need not be such a chore.

-PS: I love Google, but it is meant the end of the road for the very important apostrophe.
+I love Google, but it is meant the end of the road for the very important apostrophe.
 Bernie's healthy spinach dip, of course.
 As a writer I am mourning the demise of the apostrophe.
-Know the difference between Teddybear's picnic, teddybears' picnic and teddybears picnic?
+Do you know the difference between Teddybear's picnic, teddybears' picnic and teddybears picnic?